My Government-Issued Girlfriend Can't Be This Cute!

 "Yeah, I'd hope not.
 Adults it is."

 After declining a membership option, I slipped out my credit card to pay for us.
-Asagiri gave me baby-doll eyes as two tickets popped out; I handed her one and a ¥5,000 bill.
+Asagiri gave me baby-doll eyes as two tickets popped out; I handed her one ticket and a ¥5,000 bill.
 "Here.
-Buy whatever from the concession stand and give me the change.
+Buy whatever from the concession stand and give me change.
 I'll meet you in the room after I come back from peeing."

 "You liked the food I made the other day, right?" she said.
 "Maybe I'll get us something based on that."

 "Anything works, just don't spend too much."

-I saw her eye a nearby gift shop stand.
+Her devious eyes gazed towards a nearby giftshop.
 "Maybe unlike you, I'll actually subvert your expectations."

 "Wouldn't you like to experience the beauty life has to offer?"
 A narrator said.
 "The things you've been missing out on?
 Fleeting years of youth you'll never get back are calling for change!"